Canonical Bayesian Linear System Identification: Proofs for Sections 1--4

 Therefore, under a uniform distribution on $(\text{tr}(A), \det(A))$ in $\mathcal{R}$, the probability of real eigenvalues is $\frac{\text{Area}(\mathcal{R}_1)}{\text{Area}(\mathcal{R})} = \frac{2}{3}$, and the probability of complex eigenvalues is $\frac{\text{Area}(\mathcal{R}_2)}{\text{Area}(\mathcal{R})} = \frac{1}{3}$.

 For purely imaginary eigenvalues, we require $\text{tr}(A) = 0$ and $\det(A) > 0$, which corresponds to a line segment in $\mathcal{R}$ with Lebesgue measure zero under the two-dimensional uniform distribution.
 To derive the specific density functions in each region, we apply the Jacobian transformation from the coefficient space to the eigenvalue space.
 For real eigenvalues the uniform density in $\mathcal{R}_1$ transforms to a constant density $\frac{1}{2}$ on $(-1,1)$.
-For complex eigenvalues the uniform density in $\mathcal{R}_2$ transforms to a constant density $\frac{1}{\pi}$ over the unit disk in the complex plane. \end{proof} \begin{proof}[Proof of \Cref{cor:mixture_stable_eigs}] For a $d$-dimensional real matrix, the characteristic polynomial has degree $d$.
-Since eigenvalues of real matrices either occur as real values or complex conjugate pairs, the number of real eigenvalues $r$ must satisfy $r \equiv d \pmod{2}$.
+For complex eigenvalues the uniform density in $\mathcal{R}_2$ transforms to a constant density $\frac{1}{\pi}$ over the unit disk in the complex plane. $\blacksquare$

-For a stable system, all eigenvalues must lie within the unit disk.
-Given $r$ real eigenvalues, the remaining $(d-r)$ eigenvalues form $(d-r)/2$ complex conjugate pairs.

-Let $p(r)$ be a probability mass function over admissible values of $r$.
-Then the eigenvalue distribution can be expressed as a mixture: